manojLondhe/scripts-for-localhost/README.md

-# Collection of various scripts usefull for PHP development on localhost
+# Collection of various scripts useful for PHP development on localhost

 ## Scripts for Joomla